What is an apartment inspection at NYCHA?

-NYCHA periodically inspects each apartment to determine the condition of the apartment, make minor repairs during the inspection, and schedule additional visits when more extensive repairs are needed.
-NYCHA’s goal is to inspect each public housing apartment at least once every two years.
+NYCHA periodically inspects each apartment to determine the condition of the apartment, make minor repairs during the inspection, and schedule additional visits if more extensive repairs are needed.
+NYCHA’s goal is to inspect each public housing apartment at least once every 12 months.

 Why does NYCHA conduct apartment inspections?

-Federal law requires that NYCHA inspect its apartments and buildings periodically to help ensure that properties meet HUD’s decent, safe, sanitary, and good repair standards.
+Federal law requires that NYCHA inspect its apartments and buildings annually to ensure that public housing properties meet the U.S. Department of Housing and Urban Development’s decent, safe, sanitary, and good repair standards.
 NYCHA inspects apartments to help meet these goals.

 Will I get a reminder before my scheduled apartment inspection?

-Tenants will receive two written notices and one phone call in advance of the scheduled inspection.
-The first notice will be delivered at least 21 calendar days and the second notice will be delivered at least 7 calendar days prior to the inspection date.
-In addition, tenants will receive a robocall at least 24 hours prior to the apartment inspection.
+Tenants will receive two written notices and one robocall before the scheduled inspection of their apartment.
+The first written notice will be delivered at least 21 calendar days before the inspection date and the second notice will be delivered at least 7 calendar days before the inspection date.
+Tenants will receive the robocall at least 24 hours before the inspection date.

 NYCHA will inspect all areas in the apartment, including but not limited to: